gilcrest/diygoapi/README.md

 }
 ```

 This is achieved by sending a custom `HTTPErr` error type as a parameter to the `httpError` function, which then writes then replies to the request using the `http.Error` function.
-The structure of HTTPErr is based on Matt Silverlock's blog post [here](https://elithrar.github.io/article/http-handler-error-handling-revisited/).
+The structure of `HTTPErr` is based on Matt Silverlock's blog post [here](https://elithrar.github.io/article/http-handler-error-handling-revisited/), but I ended up not using the wrapper/handler technique instead opting for a different approach.
 You'll also note the use of constants from a custom lib/errors package.
 This is pretty much lifted straight from the [upspin.io](https://upspin.io/) project, with minor tweaks to suit `go-API-template` purposes.

+The package makes error handling fun - you’ll always return a pretty good looking error and setting up errors is pretty easy.

+When creating errors within your app, you should not have to setup every error as an `HTTPErr`— you can return "normal" errors lower down in the code and, depending on how you organize your code, you can catch the error and form the `HTTPErr` at the highest level so you’re not having to deal with populating a cumbersome struct all throughout your code.
+The below example is taken from the handler, which in this case is the highest level.
+In this case, any errors returned from the SetUsername method can be qualified as validation errors and the error caught from this method would be a "normal" Go error.

 ```go
     err = usr.SetUsername(rqst.Username)